alercebroker/experiments/summary/README.md

 On the other hand, some tests were done using a python *script* that only consumed and produced messages with no processing or functionality involved.

 The results showed that:
-* Kafka hardware and configuration that we tested is enough for our desired throughput
+* **Hardware**: Kafka hardware and configuration that we tested is enough for our desired throughput
-* Our best result achieved 4.200 alerts per second using the script
+* **Best throughput**: Our best result achieved 4.200 alerts per second using the script
+* **Profiling**: Serializing and deserializing AVRO takes around 37.5% of the execution time in a dummy step
-* APF steps are still slower than the script for the following reason
+* **APF**: steps are still slower than the script for the following reason

 ### APF Consumer implementation
 We discovered that APF's consumer implementation produces a bottleneck in the steps execution because it uses up to all memory available if the processing in the step is not fast enough.